-A flexible interrupt module has its control registers in the I/O space with an additional Global Interrupt Enable bit in the Status Register.
-All interrupts have a separate Interrupt Vector in the Interrupt Vector table.
-The interrupts have priority in accordance with their Interrupt Vector position.
-The lower the Interrupt Vector address, the higher the priority.
+A flexible interrupt module has its control registers in the I/O space with an additional global interrupt enable bit in the Status register.
+All interrupts have a separate interrupt vector in the interrupt vector table.
+The interrupts have priority in accordance with their interrupt vector position.
+The lower the interrupt vector address, the higher the priority.

-The I/O memory space contains 64 addresses for CPU peripheral functions as Control Registers, SPI, and other I/O functions.
-The I/O Memory can be accessed directly, or as the Data Space locations following those of the Register File, 0x20 - 0x5F.
-In addition, this device has Extended I/O space from 0x60 - 0xFF in SRAM where only the ST/STS/STD and LD/LDS/LDD instructions can be used.
+The I/O memory space contains 64 addresses for CPU peripheral functions as Control registers, SPI, and other I/O functions.
+The I/O memory can be accessed directly, or as the data space locations following those of the register file, 0x20 - 0x5F.
+In addition, this device has extended I/O space from 0x60 - 0xFF in SRAM where only the ST/STS/STD and LD/LDS/LDD instructions can be used.

-11.2.
-ALU - Arithmetic Logic Unit
+11.2 Arithmetic Logic Unit (ALU)

 The high-performance AVR ALU operates in direct connection with all the 32 general purpose working registers.
 Within a single clock cycle, arithmetic operations between general purpose registers or between a register and an immediate are executed.
-The ALU operations are divided into three main categories - arithmetic, logical, and bit-functions.
-Some implementations of the architecture also provide a powerful multiplier supporting both signed/unsigned multiplication and fractional format.
+The ALU operations are divided into three main categories: arithmetic, logical, and bit-functions.
+Some implementations of the architecture provide a powerful multiplier supporting both signed/unsigned multiplication and fractional format.
 See Instruction Set Summary section for a detailed description.

-Instruction Set Summary on page 454
+36. Instruction Set Summary

-11.3.
-Status Register
+11.3 Status Register

-The Status Register contains information about the result of the most recently executed arithmetic instruction.
+The Status register contains information about the result of the most recently executed arithmetic instruction.
 This information can be used for altering program flow in order to perform conditional operations.
-The Status Register is updated after all ALU operations, as specified in the Instruction Set Reference.
+The Status register is updated after all ALU operations, as specified in the instruction set reference.
 This will in many cases remove the need for using the dedicated compare instructions, resulting in faster and more compact code.